Fly just an hour and a half from the capital city of Seoul and you will arrive at South Korea’s resort island, Jeju Island or Jeju.

 Jeju Island offers beautiful gardens and parks to wander through and immerse in nature.
 Here are five best spots for an idyllic escape with your beloved ones!

-4. Spirited Garden: a beautiful garden with the largest artificial waterfalls in Jeju.
-Many famous public figures including Jiang Zemin and Hu Jintao from China, Nakasone from Japan and many more visited the garden.
+4) Spirited Garden: a beautiful garden with the largest artificial waterfalls in Jeju.
+Many famous public figures including Jiang Zemin and Hu Jintao from China, Nakasone from Japan, and much more visited the garden.

 5. Hit the trails

-In Jeju, there is a series of trails called Jeju Olle-gil, which leads through forests, volcanic cones and many other best-kept secrets of the island.
-There are 26 routes in total and you can explore three of them through one-day Olle trekking tour.
+In Jeju, there is a series of trails called Jeju Olle-gil, which leads through forests, volcanic cones, and many other best-kept secrets of the island.
+There are 26 routes in total in Jeju Island.

 B. Hike up Hallasan Mountain